the villainous antagonist in The Scandal

 All stories have their antagonists, and in my latest contemporary romance novel, The Scandal, Randy Hall is perhaps one of my most villainous characters to date.
-Randy is the ex-husband of lead character Lauren McAllen, and his goal is to destroy her at all costs.
+He’s the ex-husband of lead character Lauren McAllen, and his goal is to destroy her at all costs.

 Randy and Lauren had a dream marriage until Randy developed an addiction disorder, leaving Lauren no alternative but to file for divorce once the marriage became toxic.
 Randy, however, doesn’t think he has a problem.
 He sees Lauren’s departure as abandonment, and, in Lauren’s words, “no one dumps Randy Hall and gets away with it.”
 As the story unfolds Lauren is unwittingly caught up in a major Hollywood scandal, which Randy skillfully uses as a weapon to wreak havoc on her life and her career.